kstenschke/tictac-track/README.md

 * Works directly from CLI, on Linux and Mac OS (not tested on Windows)
 * Stores all work entries into an HTML file, ready to be printed
 * CLI viewer: The timesheet can be viewed pretty-printed user-friendly formatted and colored, directly within CLI
-* No external editor needed: Entries can be edited directly from CLI (start/end-time, comment, task)
+* No external editor needed: Entries can be edited directly from CLI (start/end-time, comment, issue)
 * Issue-reference and comments: Timesheet entries contain start- and end-time and optionally an issue reference-number and comment
-* Search filter: The CLI viewer can use search filters (by date, week, month, task-number, comment)
+* Search filter: The CLI viewer can use search filters (by date, week, month, issue-number, comment)
-* Time sum calculation: Recorded work times are additionally summed: per entry / task per day / day / filtered view / in total
+* Time sum calculation: Recorded work times are additionally summed: per entry / issue per day / day / filtered view / in total
 * Overtime saldo: Required vs. recorded work time per day is calculated automatically
 * Timesheet entries can be merged, split and deleted from the commandline
 * Automatic backup / undo option: Before modifications are done, a backup of the timesheet is recorded, every modification command can be undone.
 Note: currently only one previous command can be undone.
 * Terminal color themes: There are several color presets built-in to support different terminal color palettes
 * Export: Timesheets can be exported to CSV: whole timesheet, current day, recent referenced issue numbers
-* External URL-linking: Referenced items can be dynamically opened in web-browser: all tasks of a day / week / month
+* External URL-linking: Referenced items can be dynamically opened in web-browser: all issues of a day / week / month
 * Timesheet can be recorded in multiple languages (de, dk, en, es, fi, fr, hu, it, lv, nl, no, pl, pt, ro, ru, sv, tr)
 * Stable: The majority of commands and options is covered by functional tests